-Last but not least, I wrapped everything up in some simple kraft paper packages and placed it all in a bag tied with twine.
+Grab a card and wrap everything up in some simple kraft paper packages.
+I then placed it all in a bag tied with twine.
 It’s a pretty and tasty gift set I’m sure my dad is going to love.

 How to Make Beef Jerky

 Good news is, beef jerky isn’t hard to make at all.
 You don’t even need a dehydrator!
 Just a little bit of time and an oven, and you’re on your way.

 Check out the video below to see how it’s done or read on for step-by-step instructions.

 - 1 tablespoon barbecue sauce

 - 1 tablespoon ground black pepper